- Bitcoin was the first cryptocurrency, designed by Satoshi Nakamoto.

 Bitcoin is not a company in any sense but it is the world's premier cryptocurrency.
 Bitcoin makes money for those who hold it by becoming more valuable.

 It is the brainchild of Satoshi Nakamoto, a pseudonym for the creator of the whitepaper, released in October 2008.
 No one knows the true identity of Satoshi.
+Various names have been put forward as the real Satoshi, including Craig Wright, Nick Szabo, and even Elon Musk.

 Coming up next